spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 # Image Processing

-Steps 1-7 for image processing is in `./Program/Controller/converter.py`.
+Steps 1-7 for image processing are in `./Program/Controller/converter.py`.
-Steps 8-10 for image processing is in `./Program/Controller/controller.py`.
+Steps 8-10 for image processing are in `./Program/Controller/controller.py`.

 ***